kvaishak/my_garden/_notes/Shortcomings of HTML Rendering.md

 Using the above method the clip-path with clip the space inside the shape thereby hiding the inner portion of the stroke.
 Refer <a href="https://codepen.io/wireshark47/pen/QWwyvzq">here</a> for an example.

+# The shortcoming of using clip-path
+Even though using clip-path is one of the easiest and fastest ways to render a clean model of inner/outer stroke.
+It has its own disadvantages.
+Some of them are.

+1. As shown in the example of outer stroke, It is possible only in case of SVG paths - For present shapes, one might have to convert them to SVG paths and then find out the appropriate clip-path.
+2. Also, outer stroke rendering requires finding out a proper bounding rect from the original shape, which might require additional calculation.

 <figure>
     <img src="/assets/stroke_types.png"  alt="Different stroke representation">